sous-chefs/confluence/README.md

 The Atlassian Confluence Linux installer will automatically configure a bundled JRE.

-If you prefer Confluence stadalone installation, then you have to manage JDK/JRE 8 ([Supported Platforms](https://confluence.atlassian.com/display/DOC/Supported+Platforms)) on this node.
+If you prefer Confluence standalone installation, then you have to manage JDK/JRE 8 ([Supported Platforms](https://confluence.atlassian.com/display/DOC/Supported+Platforms)) on this node.
 It can be done with `java` cookbook and appropricate attributes: